spacecatpixel/lokidocs/docs/Lokinet/Guides/PublicTestingGuide.md

 This guide will help you get Lokinet running on your machine, and give you some example tasks on things you can do to help put the software through its paces and help us find places where it needs to be fixed or can be improved.
 The more machines we get this running on, and the more traffic (and types of traffic) we can push through this alpha network, the better.

 You can of course run the Loki software on any operating system that you can get it to build on, but for the purposes of this document, the instructions apply to running Lokinet on a remote Ubuntu 16.04 server.
-If that isn’t what you want to do, syntax and server set up will of course differ according to whatever OS you choose to run the Lokinet from.
+If that isn’t what you want to do, syntax and server set up will of course differ according to whatever OS you choose to run Lokinet from.

 ### Summary of Lokinet Requirements